-Backing Robinhood, Jay Z’s Roc Nation invests in would-be Rockefellers
+Backing Robinhood, JAY-Z’s Roc Nation invests in would-be Rockefellers

 Launched last year, Arrive was created to partner with early-stage startups and provide them with brand services, business development, advisory and capital services to increase growth (it’s unclear that this would be all that useful for Robinhood since the company raised $176 million).

 “ARRIVE was created to leverage our experience and resources in building brands, developing consumer facing businesses, managing artists and representing athletes.
-We’ve opened that diversified, global range of expertise to a new vertical: entrepreneurs and their early stage businesses” said Neil Sirni, Head of New Ventures at Roc Nation in a statement at the time of the company’s launch.
+We’ve opened that diversified, global range of expertise to a new vertical: entrepreneurs and their early stage businesses” said Neil Sirni, head of New Ventures at Roc Nation in a statement at the time of the company’s launch.

 Arrive said at the time it would launch a traditional venture fund to support company growth after the seed round.
 The New York-based venture firm Primary Venture Partners and GlassBridge Asset Management are both advising Arrive on its operations.Featured Image: Slaven Vlasic/Getty Images for Sports Illustrated